Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Introduction

-Given a number of symmetry sectors $G$ (as in~\eqref{eq:ex1}), cyclic group symmetry can reduce tensor contraction cost by a factor of $G$ for some simple contractions and $G^2$ for most contractions of interest (any contraction with a cost that is superlinear in input/output size).
-State-of-the-art sequential and parallel libraries for handling cyclic group symmetry, both in specific physical applications and in domain-agnostic settings, typically iterate over appropriate blocks within a block-sparse tensor format~\cite{ozog2013inspector,lai2013framework,peng2016massively,ibrahim2014analysis,Kendall2000260,doi:10.1021/jp034596z,springerlink_ga1,itensor,chan2002highly,sharma2012spin,kurashige2009high,kao2015uni10}.
-The use of explicit looping (over possibly small blocks) makes it difficult to reach theoretical peak compute performance.
-Parallelization of block-wise contractions can be done manually or via specialized software~\cite{ozog2013inspector,lai2013framework,peng2016massively,ibrahim2014analysis,Kendall2000260,doi:10.1021/jp034596z,springerlink_ga1,kurashige2009high}.
-However, such parallelization is challenging in the distributed-memory setting, where block-wise multiplication might (depending on contraction and initial tensor data distribution) require communication/redistribution of tensor data.
 We introduce a general transformation of cyclic group symmetric tensors, \emph{irreducible representation alignment}, which allows all contractions between such tensors to be transformed into a single large dense tensor contraction with optimal cost, in which the two input reduced forms as well as the output are indexed by a new auxiliary index.
 This transformation provides three advantages: \begin{enumerate} \item it avoids the need for data structures to handle block sparsity or scheduling over blocks, \item it makes possible an efficient software abstraction to contract tensors with cyclic group symmetry, \item it enables effective use of parallel libraries for dense tensor contraction and batched matrix multiplication. \end{enumerate} The most closely related previous work to our approach that we are aware of is the \emph{direct product decomposition (DPD)}~\cite{stanton1991direct,matthews2019extending}, which similarly seeks an aligned representation of the two tensor operands.
 However, the unfolded structure of cyclic group tensors in Eq.~(\ref{eq:unfolded}) allows for a much simpler conversion to an aligned representation, both conceptually and in terms of implementation complexity.
 In particular, our approach can be implemented efficiently with existing dense tensor contraction primitives.